whizzer75/whizzer75.github.io/3-add-user.md

 ![Drop-down menu][dropdown]

-At the top of the user management screen type the name of the new user you wish to create and their email address in the appropriate text fields.
+At the top of the user management screen, type the name of the new user you wish to create and their email address in the appropriate text fields.
 Optionally, drop down the "Groups" menu and choose an existing group or create a new one.
 When you are finished, click